Affine Pavings of Quiver Flag Varieties: Acknowledgement

 \section{Acknowledgement}

-First, I would like to thank my supervisor, Jens Niklas Eberhardt, for introducing me this specific problem, discussing earlier drafts, as well as providing help with the write-up.
-I would also like to thank Hans Franzen for answering some questions regarding \cite{irelli2019cell}, and thank Ruslan Maksimau, Francesco Esposito for some comments and suggestions.
+First, I would like to thank my supervisor, Jens Niklas Eberhardt, for introducing me this specific problem, discussing earlier drafts, and assisting with the write-up.
+I also thank Hans Franzen for answering some questions regarding \cite{irelli2019cell}, and thank Ruslan Maksimau, Francesco Esposito for their valuable comments and suggestions.
+I am grateful to the anonymous referee for their constructive feedback, which has greatly improved this work.
 This article is part of my master thesis project.
+Submission of this paper was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689)